crew102/rapidrake-java/README.md

     RakeParams params = new RakeParams(stopWords, stopPOS, minWordChar, shouldStem, phraseDelims);

     // Create a RakeAlgorithm object
+    // You can use the RakeAlgorithm(RakeParams, POSTaggerME, SentenceDetectorME)
+    // constructor instead of the one shown below if you want to pass in
+    // pre-initialized opennlp models.
-    String POStaggerURL = "model-bin/en-pos-maxent.bin"; // The path to your POS tagging model String SentDetecURL = "model-bin/en-sent.bin"; // The path to your sentence detection model RakeAlgorithm rakeAlg = new RakeAlgorithm(params, POStaggerURL, SentDetecURL);
+    String POStaggerURL = "model-bin/en-pos-maxent.bin"; // The path to your POS tagging model String SentDetectURL = "model-bin/en-sent.bin"; // The path to your sentence detection model RakeAlgorithm rakeAlg = new RakeAlgorithm(params, POStaggerURL, SentDetectURL);

     // Call the rake method
     String txt = "dogs are great, don't you agree?
 I love dogs, especially big dogs";